 Overall, there’s worse the colorblind can encounter.
 But it results in a portion of the twitter uses feeling uneasy and uncertain about their color choices, and that should not be necessary.

-Microsoft Word does a great job at this.
-When hovering over one of the predefined standard and theme colors you’ll get the name of that color.
-It’s still possible to pick a different color using a color picker like the one twitter uses, but this picker is hidden behind the ‘more colors’ option.
+Microsoft Word does does this this.
+When hovering over one of the predefined colors you’ll get the name of that color.

 As with most fixes that benefit the colorblind this also benefits non colorblind users.
 After all, not everyone is a master at making color combinations.